LawsonLawson/Fix_My_Code_Challenge/0x00-challenge/README.md

 # Task 4
 - Properly updated the prev and next pointers of neighboring nodes when deleting a node in the delete_dnodeint_at_index function

+# Task 2
+- Using i - 1 would actually insert the new element one position before the intended position, leading to incorrect sorting.
+So, I corrected the index used for insertion to i instead of i - 1 meaning that i represents the position where the new element should be inserted.